 The Graduate Program in Endocrinology and Animal Biosciences is centered in the Department of Animal Sciences in the School of Environmental and Biological Sciences of Rutgers University.
 The graduate program provides research-oriented training leading to the M.S. and Ph.D. degrees in the general areas of endocrine physiology and metabolism.
 The program's relatively small size assures that students receive individualized educational programs and ready access to all faculty members.
 Nonetheless, the graduate curriculum is full and comprehensive, drawn in part from the diverse and extensive course lists of the many other biological programs university-wide.

-Faculty members of this program are part of a large and interactive community of biological scientists at Rutgers University and the University of Medicine and Dentistry of New Jersey, which share the New Brunswick/ Piscataway campuses.
+Faculty members of this program are part of a large and interactive community of biological scientists at Rutgers University–New Brunswick and Rutgers Biomedical and Health Sciences.
 Faculty at other universities and scientists from pharmaceutical and agricultural corporations serve as adjunct members.
-Research laboratories are located in Bartlett Hall and Foran Hall, which is the home of the Biotechnology Center for Agriculture and the Environment.
-Additional research facilities are operated by the New Jersey Agricultural Experiment Station.
-All facilities are located on the Cook campus.
+Research laboratories are located in Bartlett Hall, Foran Hall, and the Endocrine Research Facility—all on the George H. Cook Campus.

 Our Ph.D. graduates have accepted a variety of positions in academia, the pharmaceutical industry, and government that include facets of research, teaching, and administration.
 Many of our M.S. students have found technical employment in both the private sector as well as academia.
 Others have gone on to obtain Ph.D. or DVM degrees.